asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Registering-Phones-to-Asterisk.md

 For chan_pjsip you can use **pjsip show endpoints**.

-!!! tip
-    Debugging SIP Registrations
+/// tip | Debugging SIP Registrations
 If you're having trouble getting a phone to register to Asterisk, make sure you watch the Asterisk CLI with the verbosity level set to at least three while you reboot the phone.
 You'll likely see error messages indicating what the problem is, like in this example:
-[//]: # (end-tip)

 ```
-NOTICE[22214]: chan_sip.c:20824 handle_request_register: Registration from '"Alice"&nbsp;
-<sip:demo-alice@192.168.5.50>' failed for '192.168.5.103' - Wrong password
+NOTICE[22214]: chan_sip.c:20824 handle_request_register: Registration from '"Alice" <sip:demo-alice@192.168.5.50>' failed for '192.168.5.103' - Wrong password

----

-As you can see, Asterisk has detected that the password entered into the phone doesn't match the secret setting in the [demo-alice] section of sip.conf.
 ```

+As you can see, Asterisk has detected that the password entered into the phone doesn't match the `secret` setting in the `[demo-alice]` section of `sip.conf`.
+///